docutils/docutils/docutils/docs/user/latex.rst

 .. contents:: :local:

-.. _option:
 .. _setting:
 .. _settings:

 Options/Settings
 ----------------

-Docutils configuration settings can be specified as
+`Docutils configuration settings`_ can be specified as *command-line options* or *configuration settings*.

-* command-line options, or

-* configuration settings.

-Run ``rst2latex --help`` to get a list of available options;
-see `Docutils Configuration`_ for details.
+Run ``rst2latex --help`` to get a list of available options or see `Docutils Configuration`_ for details.

+.. _Docutils configuration settings:
 .. _Docutils Configuration: config.html

 Classes
 -------